 In the summer of 1976, burglaries and rapes terrorized the eastern district of Sacramento County.

 The "Golden State Killer" would break into his victims' homes by prying open a window or door while they slept, the FBI said.

 Sometimes he would take jewelry, identification, cash and coins from the victims' homes.

-After the attacks in the Sacramento area, crimes continued in the East Bay area of Northern California, and then escalated into rapes and murders along the California coast, the FBI said.
+The burglaries continued in the East Bay area of Northern California, and then escalated into rapes and murders along the California coast, the FBI said.

 That was his last known crime.